-RVON-1 card programming can also be done via a direct serial or Telnet connection.
-There are two physical connections to an RVON-1 board:
+RVON card programming can be done via direct serial or telnet connection.
+There are several physical connections to an RVON board:

-- Direct serial through a custom debug cable (J3 6-pin bottom front) The custom debug cable always functions as the general-purpose debug tool. - Backcard RJ-45 J7 (Telnet only)
+- Direct serial through custom debug cable (J20 6-pin bottom front)

-Setup:
+The customer debug cable always functions as the general-purpose debug tool. - Backcard DB-9 J2 The backcard DB-(must be disabled/enabled via a DIP Switch because it can also be used for serial port pass-through.
+The backcard DB-9 can be used for a debug terminal when DIP switch 6 is switched to the ON position. - Backcard RJ-45 J1 (Telnet Only)

-Serial Port: 38,400 baud, No-Flow control
+Setup

-Telnet: IP Address, port 23
+Serial Port Telnet 38,4000 baud, No-flow control IP Address, port 23

-Configure the RVON-1 Using Telnet and Serial Port
+How to Configure the RVON-1 using Telnet